-Resources within the APE: Under the Portals alternative, parking at the Old Cathedral would be moved below grade and a surface landscape treatment would be installed.
+RESOURCES WITHIN THE APE Under the Portals alternative, parking at the Old Cathedral would be moved below grade and a surface landscape treatment would be installed.
 This would have a minor to moderate long-term local beneficial impact on the Old Cathedral.
 The renovation of the current parking facility at the north end of the Memorial grounds would alter views from Eads Bridge, resulting in minor adverse to minor beneficial long-term local impacts on Eads Bridge.
 In addition, streetscape improvements along Washington Avenue may have negligible to minor long-term adverse impacts on the bridge, depending on the location and scope of the improvements.
 The renovation of the North Overlook, also visible from Eads Bridge, may result in short- and long-term minor adverse local impacts on this historic structure.
-There could also be long-term negligible to minor adverse local impacts on the Missouri Athletic Club Association Building and the J. Kennard and Sons Carpet Company Building, as both have visual connections to the north end of the Memorial.
+There could also be longterm negligible to minor adverse local impacts on the Missouri Athletic Club Association Building and the J. Kennard and Sons Carpet Company Building, as both have visual connections to the north end of the Memorial.
 The Portals alternative would not directly or indirectly impact other historic structures located within the APE that are listed in the National Register or the City Landmark's registry.
 Under Section 106, there would be no adverse effects on historic buildings, structures, sites, objects, and districts located within the APE.

-ANALYSIS OF CUMULATIVE IMPACTS

-There would be minor short- and long-term

-local adverse impacts and minor to moderate

-long-term local beneficial impacts on historic

-buildings and structures as a result of the implementation of the Portals alternative.
+There would be negligible to minor short- and long-term local adverse impacts and minor to moderate long-term local beneficial impacts on historic buildings and structures as a result of the implementation of the Portals alternative.
 These impacts, when considered together with the residential, mixed-use, and commercial developments that are planned and underway in downtown St. Louis, would not result in cumulative impacts to historic buildings, structures, sites, objects, and districts.

-CONCLUSION AND IMPAIRMENT FINDING Within the Memorial boundary, there would be short- and long-term minor local adverse impacts on the Gateway Arch.
-There would also be potential negligible to minor short- and long-term local adverse impacts and longterm moderate beneficial impacts on the Old Courthouse.
+Within the Memorial boundary, there would be negligible to minor adverse short- and longterm local impacts on the Gateway Arch.
+There would also be potential negligible to minor short- and long-term local adverse impacts and long-term minor beneficial impacts on the Old Courthouse.
 In addition, there would be minor short- and long-term local adverse impacts on the Grand Staircase, and negligible to minor short- and long-term local adverse impacts on the North and South Overlooks.
 Outside of the Memorial, there would be long-term minor to moderate beneficial impacts on the Old Cathedral, and long-term minor adverse to minor beneficial impacts on Eads Bridge.
 There could also be long-term negligible to minor adverse local impacts on the Missouri Athletic Club Association Building and the J. Kennard and Sons Carpet Company Building.
-Under Section 106, there would be no adverse effect to historic buildings, structures, sites, objects, and districts.
-In addition, there would be no impairment of historic buildings, structures, sites, objects, and districts as a result of the Portals alternative.
+There would be no adverse effects under Section 106 and no impairment of historic buildings, structures, sites, objects, and districts.